 Safeguarding and child protection are at the heart of the PSHE curriculum, in particular within the RSE element.
 Subjects such as online safety, consent, unhealthy relationships can all have safeguarding and child protection implications thus safeguarding is possibly the most pressing argument for teaching relationships, sex and health education to pupils with SEND — who could be more vulnerable to abuse, bullying, exploitation and other issues because of their needs.

-Good practise ensures senior leaders and safeguarding leaders are involved in and aware of the planning, teaching and delivery of RSE.
+Good practice ensures senior leaders and safeguarding leaders are involved in and aware of the planning, teaching and delivery of RSE.
 They should have an intimate understanding of the sex education elements in particular, to enable them to make parents and carers aware of the content to be delivered.

 It is likely that after teaching content around certain topics – such as unhealthy relationships – there will be a spike in disclosures.
 These outcomes can actually be a sign that the teaching is impactful as young people feel empowered to talk about these issues but it could feel alarming.
 It is therefore important that all stakeholders (including wider staff) are aware of the PSHE and, in particular, the RSE elements of the curriculum and when it is being delivered.
 The nature of RSE teaching supports learners to become more aware of their own sexuality and disclosures are likely in line with the teaching content.
 There should be links in school’s RSE and safeguarding policies to clarify what to do in the instance of such disclosures and the monitoring that will take place.